-The Academy offers a 30% tuition discount for siblings enrolled in the same program or same online course, after the first student enrolled, as long as two or more siblings are enrolled in it.
-The first student is defined as the one with the highest tuition rate (usually the oldest sibling student).
+The Academy offers a 25% tuition discount for siblings after the first student is enrolled, as long as two or more siblings are enrolled.
+The "first student" is defined as the one with the highest total tuition (usually the oldest sibling student).
 For example, if two siblings are enrolled in the Academy home school program (which is $250 for grades 1-12), the first student would be $250, the next sibling student(s) would be $187.50, each.
 A sibling enrolled in the Great Books program – any of the three tracks of it (high school, college or A.A track) – would entitle siblings [...]

 Yes, at any semester or shortly after the semester begins.
 Any payments received will be applied to the appropriate track selected.
 Students who switch from the high school track to the college track or Associates degree (A.A.). track may also do the missed extra work of the latter and submit it for credit.

 The Greek Year is simply the first year of the Great Books Program.
 We allow 9th graders/14-year-olds to take the course, which is why it is listed at 9th grade, but it could be listed at any grade above 9th as well.
 After nearly two decades fr doing so, at the advice of Dr. Adler, we can confirm that 9th graders can do the course even though it has been recommended for college-level credit by the American Council for Education (ACE CREDIT).
 Our oldest students was 87.
 We have had numerous students in the higher high schools grades, college students and adults take [...]